openfaas/openfaas.github.io/_posts/2021-08-02-openfaas-kafka-aiven.md

 * If you have functions which are long-running, you can have them run in the background using the `asyncInvoke` setting for the Kafka connector, with this in place, all messages are dispatched to OpenFaaS' built-in NATS queue for processing when there is capacity available.

 * What about retries?
-If you enable the `asyncInvoke` behaviour of the connector, and are an OpenFaaS PRO customer, then messages can be retried with an exponential back-off.
+If you enable the `asyncInvoke` behaviour of the connector, and are an OpenFaaS Pro customer, then messages can be retried with an exponential back-off.

 * What if I use [Confluent Cloud](https://www.confluent.co.uk/confluent-cloud/) or self-hosted Apache Kafka?
 You can also use SALS authentication if you're a [Confluent Cloud](https://www.confluent.co.uk/confluent-cloud/) customer, or bypass authentication if you run Kafka on a private network and are self-hosting the service.

 Do you have questions or comments?
-You can take OpenFaaS PRO for a spin and find out about [its other features here](https://docs.openfaas.com/openfaas-pro/introduction/).
+You can take OpenFaaS Pro for a spin and find out about [its other features here](https://docs.openfaas.com/openfaas-pro/introduction/).

 ### Join the community